 Physics run: to record event data from the detector for the purpose of physics analysis.
-The participating actors in this kind of run are: all or part of the ATLAS detector, a fully functional (i.e. including the high level triggers) TDAQ, the DCS, the LHC machine, and the LVL1 trigger (including the Central Trigger Processor).
+The participating actors in this kind of run are: all or part of the ATLAS detector, a fully functional (i.e.

+including the high level triggers) TDAQ, the DCS, the LHC machine, and the LVL1 trigger (including the Central Trigger Processor).

 Detector calibration with beams: to calibrate (part of) an ATLAS sub-detector using data produced by the LHC beam in the sub-detector.
 The participating actors are a sub-set of those related to the physics run above: a sub-set of the ATLAS detector (a sub-detector partition, a complete sub-detector or some combination of sub-detectors), the LHC machine in 'stable beam' state, the first level trigger (see below) but not the high level triggers.
 However one can anticipate that the event filter infrastructure (e.g. a sub-set of the event filter farm) will be used for the purpose of running calibration software at the level of the complete event.
-As regards the first level trigger, the proper sub-set of the TTC system and the Local Trigger Processor for the sub-detector in question will be part of the data taking sub-system (a TDAQ partition as defined in Section 3.4).
+As regards the first level trigger, the proper sub-set of the TTC system and the Local Trigger Processor for the sub-detector in question will be part of the data taking sub-system (a TDAQ partition as defined in Section 3.3).

-Detector calibration without beams: this type of run needs the same actors as for detector calibration with beams above.
-There are two main differences, however: the LHC machine has to be in a 'detector safe' state, i.e. such that the detector may be safely switched on, and (depending on the detector being calibrated) the complete TDAQ functionality, or only the DCS functionality may be needed.
+Detector calibration without beams: this type of run needs the same actors as above, with the difference that the LHC machine has to be in a 'detector safe' state, i.e. such that the detector may be safely switched on.